k11q/WhatsappGPT/README.md

 - Then it will produce a QR code, connect it to your whatsapp number.
 - When finished just close with `shift` and `C`
 - Then run `pm2 start index.js`
-- Now any message received that starts with "!chat" would be answered with a ChatGPT response!
+- Now any message received that starts with `!chat`(and space after) would be answered with a ChatGPT response!

 ## Keeping it running
 - Since it is local, it only runs as long as your computer runs.